kaaveland/eugene/README.md

 4. We prefer not to expose public fields of anything in `tracing`
 5. That means we need to map from `tracing` to `output` to serialize output or expose fields
    - We `.clone()` liberally for this purpose, because eventually we'd like make the structs `Deserialize`.

+### Linting

+[pg_query.rs](https://github.com/pganalyze/pg_query.rs) breaks the script into statements and we convert each statement into its syntax tree.
+These trees are pretty complex, because they can contain all possible syntax in postgres, so they're converted to a more lightweight representation that fits better for writing linting rules, see `src/linting/ast.rs`.
+Lint rules need a context, which is built gradually from statements within each script, in addition to the lightweight syntax tree to work.

 ## Tests